SergeoLacruz/inventree-supplier-panel/README.md

 The token is used for each call to a Digikey API.
 It is good for 30 minutes.
 It has to be refreshed using the refresh token.
 This one is valid for 90 days.

-The plugin has a button in the panel that initiates the first step.
+The plugin has a button in the settings that initiates the first step.
 It opens a browser where you enter your credentials.
 When the OAuth callback is properly set the URL ...plugin/suppliercart/digikeytoken/ is called.
 This triggers a call to https://api.digikey.com/v1/oauth2/token from where the plugin get the tokens.
 The tokens are stored in the plugin setting area.
 Do not change them manually.
+Make sure that the Base-URL is properly set in the InvenTree server settings.
+The plugin constructs the authentication callback using this.

 Each time you transfer a PO the refresh token is called independently from the tokens live time.
 This also refreshes the refresh token.
 So you are save when